 Volunteers contribute a significant amount of time each year.
-Due to the difficulty of determining the fair value, these contributed services are not recognized or disclosed in the financial statements and related financial statements.
+Due to the difficulty of determining the fair value, these contributed services are not recognized or disclosed in the financial statements and related financial statement notes.
+Contributed materials are also not recognized in the financial statements.